 Air Filter Ratings

 Every air filter comes with a Minimum Efficiency Reporting Value or MERV.
 The American Society of Heating, Refrigerating and Air-Conditioning Engineers developed this scale, which runs from one to 16.
 Weaker filters come with lower numbers while stronger ones receive a higher value.
 Consumers must know certain brands use their own rating system, and the Federal Trade Commission and Environmental Protection Agency created the Clean Air Delivery Rate (CADR) scale to measure air purifier efficiency.
 As with the MERV scale, higher numbers on the CADR scale signify better overall performance.
+Not only is air filtration necessary for the operation of your A/C, it is also important for your health.

 Choosing an Air Filter